Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~~
 *id* ``string`` *account* ``string`` *→* ``bool``

-Return true if the account exists for a given token id.
+Return true if the account exists for a given token-id.

 .. code:: lisp